toolness/calc/updating_data.md

 Save a copy of the CSV as the next version of the data in https://github.com/18F/calc/tree/master/contracts/docs.
 Overwrite `hourly_prices.csv` with the new file.

 Run `./manage.py load_data`

+## Updating data on Cloud Foundry
+Before pushing to an app, edit the `manifest.yml` and under the environment you want to push to, add `command: bash cf.sh`.